exoRift/wizard-ql/README.md

 - `data-node` - An actual token
   - `data-quoted` - Quoted text
   - `data-number` - A number
-  - `data-bracket` - A parenthesis or array bracket
+  - `data-bracket` - A parenthesis or array bracket (value is the bracket)
-  - `data-delimiter` - A comma
+  - `data-delimiter` - An array delimiter (comma)
-  - `data-negation` - A negatory exclamation mark
+  - `data-negator` - A negation operator (exclamation mark)
-  - `data-operation` - A comparison or junction operator
+  - `data-operator` - A condition or junction operator (value will be 'junction' or 'condition')

 A token can also possess `data-error` if it is part of an error span